Melreese Country Club reopens after new findings

-MIAMI (WSVN) - The Melreese Country Club has reopened three days after it was closed because of unsafe levels of arsenic found on the property.
+MIAMI (WSVN) - The Melreese Country Club is back in business three days after it was shut down because of unsafe levels of arsenic found on the property that could be the future home of David Beckham’s soccer club.

 Miami City Manager Emilio Gonzalez announced the course’s reopening just before 5 p.m., Friday.